The Ultimate Guide to Candidate Experience

 It will, finally, help you avoid human error.
 Accidentally moving a row in an Excel sheet can mean addressing all candidates with a wrong name.
 This, as you can imagine, would not help their candidate experience!

-Automated feedback is gathered continuously, not just on a monthly or yearly basis.
+Automated candidate feedback is gathered continuously, not just on a monthly or yearly basis.
 This allows you to react faster to your candidate's pain points.
 It also has a higher level of specificity.
 As previously mentioned, full manual analysis can typically only scratch the surface.

-Furthermore, when you automate, the surveys are triggered by actions, if you are using an Applicant Tracking System.
+Furthermore, when you automate, the candidate surveys are triggered by actions, if you are using an Applicant Tracking System.
 This adds context and punctuality to your surveys.
 Last but not least, automating allows you to send surveys to all the candidates that applied to jobs at your company or through your agency, from all parts of the process, instead of just a few.
-Its cruciality for a proper candidate experience effort stands to reason: automating makes the results you gather less biased, as cherry-picking would inevitably alter your statistical pool’s characteristics.
+Its cruciality for a proper candidate experience effort stands to reason: automated candidate feedback makes the results you gather less biased, as cherry-picking would inevitably alter your statistical pool’s characteristics.

 Since you will collect plenty of data, automation can provide you with very helpful dashboarding tools, too.

-In this chapter, we have compared manual and automated methods for gathering and analyzing data.
+In this chapter, we have compared manual and automated candidate feedback methods for gathering and analyzing data.
 We’ve shown how automation is cheaper, saves you time, helps you avoid human error and provides you with less biased results.
 Furthermore, automation allows you to add some extra features such as a dashboard or the recruitment matrix.
 In the next chapter, we will explain how you can implement a feedback process and how you can integrate it into your Applicant Tracking System or Candidate Relations Management software.